uptonking/note4yaoo/pattern-dev-time-travel-undo-redo.md

 - Reapplying deltas to a buffer repeatedly is likely to introduce small variations and possibly artifacts.
 The only system I'd seen in the past worked via snapshots and a stack of actions.
 Curious how PS Lightroom works.
 Has a "complete" history and is non destructive.
 - Hm.
 I wonder if you could take that idea further with a quadtree style structure?
 Slice down to a min cell size to cull transparent cells... or would that contain too much overhead for the tree?
 Could make pixel storage more challenging.

+  - iirc photoshop does it by storing every version and sharing overlapping data between them using a persistent data structure.

 - this is far and away the best solution in my experience, for any kind of editor (outside of implementation practicality). i normally store the entire state each undo step in my tools since like. i'm never working with a lot of data, its super easy to implement and never breaks
 - storing the entire state for image editors I feel like wouldn't work because of how much data it involves
   - storing actions means everything needs to serialize and also be reapplyable quickly on undo, and you'd likely need a hybrid model so that you can keyframe every n actions